ramikhreim1/aws-ghost-deployment/README.md

 # Cross-Region disaster recovery of Amazon RDS for SQL Server:
 https://aws.amazon.com/blogs/database/cross-region-disaster-recovery-of-amazon-rds-for-sql-server/
-Amazon RDS for SQL Server provides a Multi-AZ deployment, which replicates data synchronously across AZs.
-This highly available Multi-AZ deployment is usually sufficient for a DR strategy within one region in an AWS cloud environment.
-In addition, with the in-Region read replica capability of Amazon RDS for SQL Server, you can use read replicas as a warm standby solution in a different AZ.
-This provides another in-Region DR strategy.

-Before you consider a cross-region DR strategy, you need to evaluate whether an in-Region DR solution meets your needs or not.

-Recovery point objective (RPO), recovery time objective (RTO), and cost are three key metrics to consider when developing your DR strategy.
-Based upon these three metrics, you can define your DR strategy ranging from a cold DR (backup and restore) to a hot DR (active to active).
-A reliable and effective cross-region DR strategy keeps your business in operation with little or no disruption even if an entire region goes offline.

-Cross-Region DR strategy
-A cross-Region DR strategy consists of two approaches: snapshot and restore, and continuous replication.

-Snapshot and restore
-If you have less stringent RTO and RPO requirements for your RDS SQL servers, using cross-Region snapshot and restore is one of the most cost effective cross-Region DR strategies.

-In your source Region of your Amazon RDS for SQL Server, you can perform the following actions:
+In the source Region of my Amazon RDS for SQL Server, we need to performed the following actions:

-Create snapshots of your Amazon RDS for SQL Server based upon a pre-defined schedule.
-Copy the snapshots to your DR Region.
-The frequency of snapshot copying is determined based on the RPO requirement.
-When you test or execute your DR plan in case of a disaster, you can restore the snapshot to a new Amazon RDS for SQL Server instance.

-# Devops,Devlopment
-Now that our 'base' deployment is done, you might want to integrate custom themes found on the marketplace for your blog.
-This blog post describes this process, and should be pretty straightforward.
-But what if our instance fails and get re-created?

-Every time you make custom modifications to the theme used and other static content, you can create a custom AMI of your instance and its volume.
+Every time you make custom modifications to the theme used and other static content, we can create a custom AMI of our instance and its volume.
 To do this, go to EC2 > Instances, click on the ghost instance, and at the top right your windows, click on Actions > Image and templates > Create image.
 You can then enter an image name you can easily identify, and click on Create image.
 Once this is done, go to EC2 > Images > AMIs to grab your newly created image ID, so we can update our launch configuration to update the image used by our instances and remove the user_data:

 asg.tf